 Townspeople were even coming into his office on the first floor of the new Religion Building to get converted.
 A constant stream of students wanting spiritual help and counsel also poured through his office.

 "He always left us feeling so good and happy, and that life was worth living," one such neighbor, horse owner Edith Fowler, said.
 McGrady even began to get several other faculty members interested in Tennessee Walking Horses.
 He was almost as enthusiastic a promoter of horses as he was of evangelism.
-For while traveling in evangelistic work he kept his ears alert for "horse talk."
+While traveling for evangelistic work, he kept his ears alert to "horse talk."

 Paul loved horses so much that he would get as excited over a new colt as most people would over a new baby.
 Following a weekend meeting in Elk City one night, his wife called from Bethany to tell him about a new colt born to Goody's Go Boy Flicka.